Vidabe/tikzsymbols/README.md

   - New option: `symbol-scale`.
   - `\\tikzsymbolsset` now raises a warning if a load-time option is used.
   - Some minor fixes.
-* v4.07 Option `usebox` is now usable in the document.
+* v4.07 Option `usebox` is now usable during the document.

 Requirements
 ------------